Individuals & Families

 Face Covering FAQs

-The use of face coverings must be used in combination with good hand hygiene, not touching your face, and physical distancing whenever possible.
+The use of face coverings must be in combination with good hand hygiene, not touching your face, and physical distancing whenever possible.

 No. Eye protection, including goggles, safety glasses or face shields should be worn in conjunction with a face mask/covering and are not a replacement or acceptable substitute for a face mask/covering.